OpenHEVC/openHEVC/README.md

 * openHEVC is located at https://github.com/OpenHEVC/openHEVC.
 * openHEVC is under LGPL license

-- Where is the source code of openHEVC?
+- Where is the source code of GPAC?
 --------
 - gpac is located at http://gpac.wp.mines-telecom.fr.
 - gpac is under LGPL license